uparix/optimistic-locking/README.md

 * [SpringBoot](https://www.spring.io/) - The web framework used
 * [Maven](https://maven.apache.org/) - Dependency Management

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 *Andreas Neuenschwander* - *Initial work* - [Uparix](https://github.com/uparix)

-See also the list of [contributors](https://github.com/uparix/contributors) who participated in this project.

 ## License